omari-kd/Environmental-Impact-on-Food-Production/README.md

 ## 5. **Eutrophication Strategies**

-**5.1 Eutrophication Strategies On Dark Chocolate**
+**5.1 Eutrophication Strategies on Dark Chocolate**

-Chocolate in itself does not directly cause eutrophication, its consumption and production contribute to it through the environmental impacts of cocoa farming, chocolate manufacturing and packaging with it main concern in water usage, deforestation and energy consumption.
-Life Cycle Assessment (LCA) can help identify environmental hotpsots along the chocolate chain, that includes raw materials, production of chocolate and packaging.
+Chocolate in itself does not directly cause eutrophication, but its consumption and production contribute to it through the environmental impacts of cocoa farming, chocolate manufacturing and packaging, with it main concerns in water usage, deforestation and energy consumption.
+Life Cycle Assessment (LCA) can help identify environmental hotspots along the chocolate chain, which includes raw materials, production of chocolate and packaging.

 **5.2 Eutrophication Strategies On Beef**